tjvantoll/articles/n-workflow/article.md

 Here are a few of my configuration settings and extensions you might find interesting.

-* Quiet Light Theme—My personal favorite built-in VS Code themes.
-It has good contrast for presentations and I really like the colo scheme.
+* Quiet Light Theme—My personal favorite built-in VS Code theme.
+It has good contrast for presentations and I really like the color scheme.

 > **TIP**: You can preview different VS Code themes using the keyboard shortcut `Ctrl`/`Cmd` + `K` ▶️ `Ctrl`/`Cmd` + `T`.
 Use the arrow keys to toggle between different themes.

 * [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)—My favorite icon theme.
 This controls the icons that appear next to file names in the explorer.
+* [NativeScript](https://www.nativescript.org/nativescript-for-visual-studio-code)—An extension for step debugging NativeScript code directly within VS Code.
+This works really well, although I’m starting to use [NativeScript’s Chrome DevTools integration](https://docs.nativescript.org/tooling/chrome-devtools) for my debugging needs.
 * [SpellChecker](https://marketplace.visualstudio.com/items?itemName=swyphcosmo.spellchecker)—This extension isn’t about NativeScript directly, but I really like this spell checker for when I’m writing articles and documentation in VS Code.

 Now that I’ve given you a broad overview of some of the things I use independently, let’s put it all together and look at the big picture.